These ferrets, however, require proper quality care for them to reach their full potential.

 Angora Ferrets mostly share the same characteristics as regular ferrets.

 However, there are observable differences in their behavior and mostly appearance.

 Angora Ferret Fur and Coat

 The most noticeable and distinctive difference for Angora ferrets is their long fur coat that can grow up to about 6 inches in length.

 The absence of this excess hair makes them less of a problem when it comes to shedding hair.
-The hair on Angora ferrets tends to be shorter during summer periods and longer during winter.
+As a result, the hair on Angora ferrets tends to be shorter during summer and longer during winter.

-This hair may take some time to reach its full length.
+This hair may take some time to reach its entire length.

 Angora ferrets can also be considerably sized in varying sizes and shapes, and they can weigh up to 7 pounds.
 They also come in various colors, but a combination of black and white is the most common.

 They can also be black, albino, sable, champagne, black sable, chocolate, cinnamon, and white (with dark eyes).